Listen to this blog

 The findings mirror a similar Censuswide UK survey, which revealed that four in five people (85%) said that they have experienced an unreliable internet connection while working from home.
 Of this group, nine in 10 (89%) home workers were wasting on average just over 30 minutes a day as a result, with one in eight (12%) losing an hour or more.
 This means over the past year, each person could have wasted a total of 131 hours, that’s more than 17 full working days (based on a 7.5 hour day)!
 When you consider that a Gartner survey revealed that over two-thirds (74%) of companies plan to permanently shift employees to remote work after the Covid-19 crisis ends and that by 2025, an estimated 70% of the workforce will be working remotely at least five days a month., it’s clear that to sustain a successful remote working model while maintaining office level productivity, the question of acceptable home broadband quality must be addressed.

-There is much debate over how to approach this issue.
+There is much debate over how to approach this issue

 What constitutes a quality connection?
 Is it upload or download speed, downtime or security standards?
 Is a shared work and family connection the best solution?
-Or what’s the implications of installing a dedicated second line?
+Or what’s the implication of installing a dedicated second connection?
 Is the employee responsible for the service?
 Or should the contract be paid for by the employer?
 Could connectivity become the next employee benefit sitting alongside private medical care, life insurance or a company car?
 Let’s look at some of these points.

 Analysing existing home connections

-A good starting point is to direct employees to a speed test tool like this one from Ofcom which can provide key metric insights compared to average speeds in the area.
+A good, if somewhat crude, starting point is to direct employees to a speed test tool like this one from Ofcom which can provide key metric insights compared to average speeds in the area.
 If your test results return anything upwards of 25Mbps, you should be able to work effectively from home, even alongside several other members of your household.
 However, if your results come back at 10Mbps or less, you will probably need to take action to improve your internet.
 Asking people to report these results, as well as specific issues, to a dedicated line (manned by your IT Team or ISP) will also help to build up a picture of the frequency, day of the week, time of day and tasks being undertaken when the outage occurred.